-Visitor Notice – HM Submarine Ocelot will be closed until further notice.
-For further information, please visit our know before you go page.
+For the latest information about visiting HM Submarine Ocelot, please visit our know before you go page.

 Launched in 1962, HM Submarine Ocelot was the last Royal Navy warship built at Chatham.